-18Since there are 12 investing countries we should have 132 pair-observations (each country compared to all other except itself).
-However, we exclude 4 outliers (they refer to between EMU/NON EMU observations) ending up with 128 observations.
-To dissipate any doubt on the potential driving force of the outliers, we have also computed the fitting lines with all observations.
-The outliers, by definition, alter the size of coefficients but in our case they do not bias the coefficient size in any systematic direction.
-In fact, the corresponding slope of the least squares straight line is lower (-0.004), statistically significant at 1% and with adj-R2 equal to 0.06.
-In the logarithmic specification the slope is, instead, higher (-0.153), statistically significant at 1% and with adj-R2 0.15.
+&lt;sup>19Since there are 12 investing countries, we should have 132 pair-observations (each country compared to all others except itself).
+However, we exclude four outliers (referring to between EMU/NON EMU observations), yielding 128 observations.
+To remove any doubt on the potential importance of the outliers, we also compute the fitting lines with all observations.
+The outliers, by definition, alter the size of coefficients, but in our case they do not bias the coefficient size in any systematic direction.
+In fact, the corresponding slope of the least squares straight line is lower (-0.004), statistically significant at 1% and with adj-R equal to 0.06.
+In the logarithmic specification the slope is, instead, higher (-0.153), statistically significant at 1% and with adj-R 0.15.

-sub-sample and to the within NON EMU sub sample, respectively.
-The interesting finding is that, for both specifications, linear and logarithmic, the slope of the fitting line for the within EMU sub-sample is twice as large as the corresponding coefficient for the within NON EMU sub-sample.
-The adjusted R^2 is also much larger in the within EMU case, being 0.32 against 0.19 of the within NON EMU in the linear specification case and 0.48 against 015 in the logarithmic functional specification.19 When considering the convergence between EMU and NON EMU in Figure 4 the slope is close to the average one represented in Figure 1.
-Figure 5 and 6 display the convergence of EMU investing countries and NON EMU investing countries, respectively, with respect to all countries.
-The slope is, unsurprisingly, very similar since the two graphs reflect the same convergence process by two mirror perspectives.20
+line of the within EMU subsample is twice as large as the corresponding coefficient of the within NON EMU sub-sample.
+The adjusted R is also much larger in the within EMU case than in the within NON EMU case, being 0.32 against 0.19 in the linear specification case and 0.48 against 0.15 in the logarithmic specification.
+In Figure 4, we illustrate the convergence between EMU and NON EMU with a slope close to the average one represented in Figure 1.
+Figure 5 and 6 display, respectively, the convergence of EMU investing countries and NON EMU investing countries with respect to all countries.
+The slope is, unsurprisingly, very similar since the two graphs reflect the same convergence process by two mirror perspectives.

-Finally, EMU inception seem to have homogenized portfolio allocation strategies boosting a convergence process among member countries.
+Finally, EMU inception appears to have homogenized portfolio allocation strategies, boosting a convergence process among member countries.

-To provide support to our hypothesis we consider the change between 1997 and 2001 which are the two years, pre and post EMU, closer in our dataset.
-We plot in Figure 7 the growth rates of within EMU bpw, within NON EMU bpw and between EMU-NON EMU bpw between year 1997 and year 2001.21 The flatter fitting line corresponds to the within NON EMU convergence while the steeper corresponds to the within EMU convergence.
-Interestingly, in this shorter time span, there is no significant convergence among NON EMU countries and the convergence between EMU and NON EMU is almost identical to the one recorded in the longer period.
-We find that the pattern is very similar to the one found for the 1997-2004 period: the within EMU convergence is still there with a coefficient twice as large as the between EMU/NON EMU coefficient and three time larger than the (non statistically significant) within NON EMU slope.
-As expected, since the time span is shorter, the degree of convergence is lower in the within EMU case than in the 1997-2004 period underlining that the convergence process was already in action in 2001 and kept speeding up afterwards.22 identify two main channels through which the financial integration among member countries could have risen:
+To provide support to our hypothesis, we consider the growth rate between 1997 and 2001, which is the first available post EMU year in our dataset.
+We plot in Figure 7 the growth rates (1997-2001) of within EMU bpw, within NON EMU bpw and between EMU-NON EMU bpw.
+The flatter fitting line corresponds to the within NON EMU convergence while the steeper line corresponds to within EMU convergence.
+Interestingly, in this shorter time span, there is no significant convergence among NON EMU countries and the convergence between EMU and NON EMU countries is almost identical to that recorded in the longer period.
+We find that this pattern is very similar to the one found for the 1997-2004 period: the within EMU convergence is still sizeable with a coefficient twice as large as the between EMU/NON EMU coefficient and three times larger than the (non-statistically significant) within NON EMU slope.
+As expected, since the time span is shorter, the degree of convergence in the within EMU case is lower than in the 1997-2004 period, stressing that the convergence process was already in effect in 2001 and continued to speed up thereafter.